SodaYodb/telekom_coverage_checker/README.md

 # Telekom Coverage Checker

 This script allows you to check the maximum internet connection speed provided by Telekom for a given address.
 It utilizes the Telekom Coverage Checker API to retrieve the information.
+I would recommend to add a small delay to the queries to not stress the telecom server too much.

 ## Prerequisites